5. After the research

 To consider

-• How and where do you store your data after the conclusion of your research project?
+- How and where will your data be stored after the conclusion of the research project?

-• Can you share your research data, or parts of it, for others to use?
+- Can your research data, or parts of it, be shared for others to use?

-• Where could you open your data and for what purpose?
+- Where can your data be made available, and for what purpose?

-• At what stage of research should you check the recommendations of the funder or the discipline regarding data sharing?
+- At what stage of the research process should you check the funder’s or discipline-specific recommendations on data sharing?

 Watch the video